Encounters with myself … others … Life !

 Bricks is the theme of Photrablogger’s MM Challenge #12 and I thought these will fit in well for photos on brickwork.

-The small angular buttresses on roof are duplicated on walls on the opposite side of the square – see below.
+The angular buttresses on palace roof are duplicated on on the opposite side of the square – see below.
 The entire square may have been part of the Palace (I need to read the guidebook).
 Perhaps the different designs represent different quarters.
 The white insets are visible in a more frugal way on one wall.
 You can see that repairs have been carried out where the pattern is interrupted.
 And note that the other wall is pure brick – with no aesthetic extras.
 The chimney indicates it may have been the kitchen area … elementary my dear Watson 🙂

-I had initially ‘cropped’ our table from the picture to focus only on brickwork.
+I had initially ‘cropped’ our table from the picture to focus only on architecture.
 On second thoughts however, I kept in the bottle of wine, for a building this beautiful and this enduring, surely deserves a toast.